Buffalo’s First Biomedical Career Fair is focused on biomedical and life science careers within the region and beyond!

 Alan Belicha, PhD, Director, Business Development and Industry Engagement at Business & Entrepreneur Partnerships, University at Buffalo.

-Prior to his transition into business development, Alan obtained a Ph.D. in molecular tumor immunology at Roswell Park Cancer Institute and completed a postdoctoral fellowship at the Icahn School of Medicine at Mount Sinai in New York City.
+Prior to his transition into business development, Alan obtained a Ph.D. in molecular tumor immunology at Roswell Park Comprehensive Cancer Center and completed a postdoctoral fellowship at the Icahn School of Medicine at Mount Sinai in New York City.

 During his time in NYC, Alan worked at Grey Healthcare Group, a healthcare marketing firm, at Ascent Biomedical Ventures, an early-stage venture fund, and as an independent strategy consultant eventually joining the Business Development team at Mount Sinai Innovation Partners (MSIP).
 At MSIP he was responsible for evaluating early stage life science technologies, developing a commercial strategy and ultimately partnering those assets with biotech and pharma companies ultimately contributing to the licensing of ~$850M of preclinical stage assets.

 In addition to his current role at the State University of New York at Buffalo, Alan is the founder and CEO of MitoPath, a biotech company developing a gene-therapy for an extremely rare genetic disease called Mitochondrial NeuroGastroIntestinal Encephalomyopathy (MNGIE).

 Grant Carr, PhD - Senior Director, Discovery Biology and Site Head AMRI Buffalo